zhengyidong135/nnunet/readme.md

 ## Highlights

-Based on the nnU-Net framework, we developed three distinct segmentation models—specifically designed for segmenting the hepatic veins, portal veins, and liver tumors.
+Based on the nnU-Net framework, we developed three distinct segmentation models—specifically designed for segmenting the hepatic veins, portal veins, and liver tumor segmentation on the portal venous phase of contrast-enhanced CT images.

-1. Hepatic Vein - Accurate segmentation of right, middle, and left hepatic veins up to third-order branches
+1. Hepatic Veins - Accurate segmentation of right, middle, and left hepatic veins up to third-order branches
-2. Portal Vein - Automatic segmentation of main portal vein and left/right branches up to third-order ramifications
+2. Portal Veins - Automatic segmentation of main portal vein and left/right branches up to third-order ramifications
 3. Liver Tumor - Automatic detection and segmentation of hepatic masses

 These models are trained and validated on the HVM (Hepatic Vessel Map) Dataset, a comprehensive clinical dataset designed for liver vascular segmentation and surgical planning.